sheldonlsides/DroidAttack/README.md

 #### Note:
 Large asset files were excluded because of large size.
 They can be downloaded here at this link: https://drive.google.com/file/d/1ROd8yVS3BXjIjjSTmESyxnvwpaPHppxA/view?usp=sharing

-Copy the AssetPacks to the **Content** downloaded from the link above to the folder where you cloned the project.
+Copy the AssetPacks to the **Content** folder of the project where you cloned the project.

-Includes (Size: 3.14 GB):
+Zip File Includes (Size: 3.14 GB):
 * Audio files
 * Map assets
 * FX\Particle Systems
 * Animation
-* Other open source third-party assets
+* Other open source third-party assets needed for the project to compile